mialkin/postgres/readme.md

 # Postgres

-Showcase of using PostgreSQL with EC Core migrations.
+Showcase of using PostgreSQL with EF Core migrations.

 ## Prerequisites